 The Earth-Sphere Confederation, known largely just as "The Confederation" was the third major power to organize in the power-vacuum created by the death of Samuel Fate and the end of the Long Night.
 The Confederation was short-lived, lasting only about thirty years.

-While most nations of the old Alliance were ruled at very low-levels by direct puppets of the emperor Samuel Fate, many regions developed independent, autocratic leaders who came to power by being more efficient than, yet totally subservient to that same Fate.
+While most nations of the old Alliance were ruled by direct puppets of the emperor Samuel Fate, many regions developed independent, autocratic leaders who came to power by being more efficient than, yet totally subservient to that same Fate.
 Such leaders had been common throughout the Long Night, and were even allowed to attain great wealth, so long as they lived by the tenets set forth by the emperor.
 This was one of the few areas in which technological and social regression or homeostasis was not the norm.

 The Long Night ended abruptly, but these rulers were still left with a considerable amount of power.
 Along with the power came sudden complete autonomy.
 While most regions were quick to re-establish their former nations, these areas instead turned to the wealthy landowners who had ruled them under Samuel Fate.
 New nations were quickly established as different groups came together.